Kenji Miyazawa: Reputation

 In 1982, Oh!
 Production finished an animated feature film adaptation of Miyazawa's Gauche the Cellist, with Studio Ghibli and Buena Vista Home Entertainment re-releasing the film as a double-disc commemoration of Miyazawa's 110th birthday along with an English-subtitle version.

 Manga artist Hiroshi Masumura has adapted many of Miyazawa's stories as manga since the 1980s, often using anthropomorphic cats as protagonists.
 The 1985 anime adaptation of Ginga tetsudō no yoru (Night on the Galactic Railroad), in which all signs in Giovanni and Campanella's world are written in Esperanto, is based on Masumura's manga.
 In 1996, to mark the 100th anniversary of Kenji's birth, the anime Īhatōbu Gensō: Kenji no Haru (Ihatov Fantasy: Kenji's Spring; North American title: Spring and Chaos) was released as a depiction of Kenji's life.
 As in the Night on the Galactic Railroad anime, the main characters are depicted as cats.

 The Japanese culture and lifestyle television show Begin Japanology aired on NHK World featured a full episode on Miyazawa Kenji in 2008.

 The JR train SL Ginga (SL銀河, Esueru Ginga) was restored with inspiration from and named in honor of his work in 2013.

 The 2012 manga Bungou Stray Dogs and its anime adaptation feature a character named after and inspired by Miyazawa.
 His power, supernatural strength and endurance which increases with his hunger, is inspired by and named after "Ame ni mo makezu".

 The 2015 anime Punch Line and its video game adaptation feature a self-styled hero who calls himself Kenji Miyazawa and has a habit of quoting his poetry when arriving on scene.
 When other characters wonder who he is after his sudden initial appearance, they point out that he cannot be the "poet who wrote books for kids" because he died in 1933.

+The 2017 mobile game Magia Record and its anime adaptation make multiple references to Miyazawa's works, especially Night on the Galactic Railroad.